asreview/asreview/docs/source/features/post_screening.rst

 --------------

 An ASReview project file can be downloaded containing all information needed to replicate the project or to import the project on a different device.
+The ASReview project file (.asreview) allows another person to continue your project exactly where you left off.
+The entire model, all your screening decisions, settings, and statistics, can be imported into a new project.

 To export your project:

 1. Open ASReview LAB.
 2. Start a new project, upload a dataset and select prior knowledge.